fernoe1/kuizine-backend/README.md

-# Simple backend for WEB technologies made with express.js, hosted on render.com
+# Simple backend for WEB technologies, made with express.js, hosted on render.com

 ## API endpoints
 ```